-Pamela Clapp, Project Manager, began working for HCP in early 2010 and assists in managing USAID-ASHA projects, writes newsletters and other promotional materials, creates and implements organizational systems and fills in wherever necessary.
-Clapp studied math and French at the University of Vermont after taking a year off to live with a family in France.
+Clapp studied math and French at the University of Vermont after taking a year off to live with a family as an Au pair in France.
 She served in the Peace Corps in the Central African Republic and Cameroon in 1995-97 teaching math.
 She returned to Vermont, received a master’s degree in administration at St. Michael’s College and has over 10 years experience working in administration and management for start-up businesses ranging from web site design to online banking.
-Clapp is fluent in French and lives with her two boys and husband in Waterbury, Vermont, where she serves on the town Select Board.

 Beth O’Grady, Operations/Raiser’s Edge Specialist